 Talk with your healthcare provider about a treatment plan that may help relieve pain and prevent future headaches.

 The actual headache process is not yet understood.
-Very rarely are headaches a sign of a serious medical problem.
+Only rarely are headaches a sign of a serious medical problem.
 Headache pain may be caused by abnormal interaction between the brain and the nerves and blood vessels in the head.
 Environmental stresses or certain foods and drinks may trigger headache pain.

-Is It a Migraine?
+Is it a migraine?